 I can laugh about it now of course, but back then that fear and anxiety and pressure was VERY real.
 On my first day, I had a rude awakening.
 Teaching wasn’t what I thought it would be.
 It wasn’t even what my student-teaching self thought it would be.
 I remember thinking, “Gee, when my classes end and all I have to do is teach it will be so much easier.”
 I was so naive.
 Soooo naive.
 If you’re reading this, you are probably a teacher and you likely know what I’m talking about.
 So, my hope in this post is twofold.
 1.)
 I want to remind myself what it’s like to be a new teacher (which, we basically all are every fall) and 2.) help other teachers prepare for the day they are most likely to go home crying (not parent-teacher conferences, that’s another post for another time).
 Even if new kids are added to your roster after you’ve labeled and alphabetized it all.
 You’ll be okay.
 Promise.

 For the first 2 weeks of school, I like to make sure I have PLENTY of activities (see the above story).
 From the minute they walk in the door, they have something to do.
-Each desk is ready with a sharpened pencil, Play-doh mat, mini can of Play-doh, and a drawing/writing page (word search on the back).
+Each desk is ready with a sharpened pencil, first day of school Play doh mat, mini can of Play-doh, and a drawing/writing page (word search on the back).
 Throughout the day we work on other FUN things–my goal is to get them super excited about the rest of the year.
 You can find my First Day of School Activities pack here.

 I keep these conversation dice (is anyone else as obsessed with foam dice like me?!) handy so we can do some pair share, whole group and table group get-to-know-you activities.
 These natural moments are perfect for setting the stage if you need to practice sitting “EEKK” style, whole body listening, or whatever you know you’ll be working on.